-In 2021, ACS Publications is launching ACS Au, a family of nine new open access journals focusing on different chemistry fields.
-Each journal will be compliant with the most stringent open access requirements, including those listed under ‘Plan S’ and those of funders requiring publication in a fully open access journal.
+In January 2021, ACS Publications launched ACS Au, nine new open access journals focusing on different chemistry fields.
+Each journal is compliant with the most stringent open access requirements, including those listed under ‘Plan S’ and those of funders requiring publication in a fully open access journal.

 ACS Bio & Med Chem Au, publishing fundamental and applied research in all aspects of biological and medicinal chemistry.